CareSelect Imaging enables benchmarking, clinical interventions, and reporting to impact acute areas of over-utilization

 Recognized.
 Respected.
 Validated.

 CareSelect Imaging is the most comprehensive CDS solution available for advanced imaging.
 CareSelect Imaging delivers Appropriate Use Criteria (AUC), authored by leading medical specialty societies, directly into the EHR workflow at the point of order.
-This empowers enterprise-wide quality improvement efforts and compliance with the Protecting Access to Medicare Act (PAMA) AUC consultation requirements to ensure a payable claim.
+This empowers enterprise-wide quality improvement efforts and compliance with the Protecting Access to Medicare Act (PAMA) AUC consultation requirements.

 The Result?
 Reliable standards, reduced variation of care, and the data you need to improve performance.
 These factors lead to better patient care, improved population health, increased provider efficiency and lower cost of care.